Old Photographs: Leicester Demolition 2

 Upperton Road Viaduct

 Upperton Road viaduct over the Great Central just south of the goods yard in 2007 just before demolition, looking east.
-By then it was in a poor state, with a leaning brick parapet and rusting ironwork, and had to have additional supports intalled underneath (see below).
+By then the structure was in a poor state, with a leaning brick parapet and rusting ironwork, and had to have additional supports installed underneath (see below).

 In March 2007 the remaining track under Upperton Road viaduct was being cleared in preparation for the temporary diversionary road which was built for use while the viaduct was demolished.
 Compare with the photographs further down this page.